In Loving Memory of Mary Ann Pranger

 The visitation will be from 4 to 8 p.m.
 Thursday February 13 at Crawford Funeral Home in Jerseyville..
 A Mass of Christian Burial will take place at 10 a.m.
 Friday February 14 at St. Francis Xavier Church in Jerseyville, with Father Martin Smith and Father Hyland Smith officiating.
 Mary Ann will be laid to rest in the St. Francis Xavier Catholic Cemetery in Jerseyville, with a luncheon following at Knights of Columbus Hall in Jerseyville.
 Memorials may be given to St. Francis Xavier Church or the Jersey Community Hospital.

-To send flowers to Mary Ann (Bertman) Pranger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Ann (Bertman) Pranger, please visit our floral store.